k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 ![image](images/12_tdm_err_stat_01.PNG)

- If a record needs to be rejected instead of failing an entire entity, replace the Inner flow name with **PopulateTableErrorsWithReject** and check the **Suppress** setting.
+ If a record needs to be rejected - instead of failing an entire entity - replace the Inner flow name with **PopulateTableErrorsWithReject** and check the **Suppress** setting.

 [Click to learn how to use the ErrorHandling Actor](/articles/19_Broadway/actors/06_error_handling_actors.md#how-do-i-use-the-errorhandler-actor).